 As with most spiritual journeys, Debbie came up against many challenges.
 A holiday in Bali resulted in a period of extended illness.
 ‘I lost 15 kilos, along with much of my physical and emotional strength which took months to regain – and years for me to fully recover.

 But this marked a new chapter in my yoga journey,’ Debbie explains.
-A year after her illness, she decided to take a sabbatical from her job and signed up for yoga teacher training at the The Yoga Barn in Ubud, Bali.
+A year after her illness, she decided to take a sabbatical from her job and signed up for yoga teacher training at The Yoga Barn in Ubud, Bali.
 ‘It was an intensely transformational month.
-I gave up smoking and alcohol, ate a vegan diet and did 6 hours yoga per day – from morning flow classes to evening restorative classes.
+I gave up smoking and alcohol, ate a vegan diet and did 6 hours yoga per day.
+Covering every type of yoga, from morning flow classes to evening restorative classes.

 While Debbie was in Bali, she was invited to take part in a traditional Balinese Ceremony with a local High Priest.
 ‘I really didn’t know what to expect, but was ready for an adventure.
 It was an intense ceremony that I can’t fully describe in words, but it involved very a powerful energy shift.
-I was sick for days and had no desire to eat – similar to the kind of physical effects when you do a serious detox.’
+Interestingly, I was sick for days and had no desire to eat.
+Very similar to the kind of physical effects when you do a serious detox.’